RockENZO/datapipeline-etl/To run.md

 ### Process
+- Using docker-compose to start Elasticsearch, Postgres, and Redis:
+`docker-compose up -d`
+- To stop and clean up all containers:
+`docker-compose down`

+### Gnaf loader
-1. In your docker environment pull the image using `docker pull minus34/gnafloader:latest`
+1. Pull the image using `docker pull minus34/gnafloader:latest`
 2. Run using `docker run --publish=5433:5432 minus34/gnafloader:latest`
 3. Access Postgres in the container via port `5433`.
 Default login is - user: `postgres`, password: `password`
 ### To check the search path